steharr/ms2-/README.md

 The game console houses the graphical display of the game and other key information for the user

 * *Game Grid*
-The game grid depicits the level containing the characters of the game.
+The game grid depicts the level containing the characters of the game.
 The grid contains a number of cells, some of which have obstacles.
 There is a 'success' grid for the cheese.
 The cat and mouse characters move along the cells without any obstacles.

 * *Side Game Console*
 At the side of the main game console, information for the user is on display.
 This includes a time limit and a score counter.
-There is a directional arrows which give feedback on the user moves.
+There are directional arrows which give feedback on the user moves.
 At the top right of the console, there is a button for restarting a level and a button to take the user back to the main menu.

 ### **Skeleton Plane**
 The majority of this project was focused on developing internal game logic and DOM manipulation systems.
 Therefore, for the skeleton plane, I felt I only needed to focus on creating a basic schematic of game console before I began coding.
 The only wireframe I created was for the game console layout.

 I was clear in my mind about how the game was going to be arranged on the page.
 The other elements of the site such as the main menu could be easily created late in the development process because they were purely functional and did not require a high amount of effort.

-I also created a wireframes for how the game could look on smaller screen devices such as iPad and Phone.
-These were not used in the end as I did not have enough time to make the game compatable on these devices.
+I also created a wireframe for how the game could look on smaller screen devices such as iPad and Phone.
+These were not used in the end as I did not have enough time to make the game compatible on these devices.

 #### Wireframes: